Building regulations in the United Kingdom: New enhanced building safety regime

-In England, From 6 April 2024, all work to build a new or alter an existing "higher-risk building" (HRB) – that is a building with seven or more floors, and with more than two dwellings – is subject to the new enhanced building safety regime, which is administered and enforced by the new Building Safety Regular (BSR) for England.
+In England, From 6 April 2024, all work to build a new or alter an existing "higher-risk building" (HRB) – that is a building with seven or more floors, and with more than two dwellings – is subject to the new enhanced building safety regime, which is administered and enforced by the new Building Safety Regulator (BSR) for England.
 The BSR thus replaces the role of local building control authorities.
-The private building control sector can no longer supervise work to build a new or alter a existing "higher-risk building".
+The private building control sector can no longer supervise work to build a new or alter an existing "higher-risk building".

 The former "approved inspectors" (firms) all cease to have any legal function. after 1 October 2024.
 New "registered building control approvers" (RBCAs) may seek a licence from the BSR.

 Approved documents

 Part A. Structure

 This part requires buildings to be designed, constructed and altered so as to be structurally safe and robust, and also so as not to impair the structural stability of other buildings.

 It stipulates design standards that should be adopted for use on all buildings and additionally gives simple design rules for most masonry and timber elements for traditional domestic buildings.

 The weight of the building from the walls, furniture and people in the building will be transmitted to the ground, so as not to cause instability to the building or other buildings.

 Requires buildings to be built in a way ensuring no collapse will occur disproportionately to its cause.

 Ground movement such as freezing of subsoil will not impair the stability of the building.

 The Party Wall, etc. Act 1996 also controls walls and foundations being built near to existing buildings.
 However, it is a civil matter between adjoining land owners and "party wall legislation" is not enforced by the Building Control bodies.